-Windows 8.1 comprises several tools for personalization of start screen using which you can change background color and design, apply pretty looking ascent colors, select multiple tiles, resize tiles, change group name, number of tiles in a group on start screen.
+Windows 8.1 comprises several tools for personalization of start screen using which you can change background color and design, apply pretty looking ascent colors, select multiple tiles, resize tiles, change group name, and a number of tiles in a group on start screen.

 Windows 8.1 Personalization Tips